Beautiful colors and scenery at high tide. |

 Divorced during this period, my kids and I glommed on to anything to do with technology; movies and video games especially at arcades where we could play pinball machines, more fascinated with the technology than the game itself.

-As mine and Tom's relationship developed, eventually, he became interested along with me in an online BETA game, called Netplay.
-This was one of the first online interactive multiuser game on the Internet.
+As my and Tom’s relationship developed, eventually, he became interested along with me in an online BETA game, called Netplay.
+This was one of the first online interactive multiuser games on the Internet.
 It took eight hours online to download the game which we did overnight.
-When updates occurred, it required an all new eight hour download.
+When updates occurred, it required an all-new eight-hour download.

 We'll continue this story tomorrow as we moved into the next technological era, day by day, piece by piece, making every effort to stay abreast of the latest innovations.